pivotal/docs-tap/cartographer-conventions/creating-conventions.hbs.md

 ### <a id='convention-controller'></a>Convention controller

 The convention controller is the orchestrator of one or many convention servers deployed to the cluster.
-There are resources available on the `conventions.carto.run/v1aplha1` API that allow the controller to carry out it's functions.
+There are resources available on the `conventions.carto.run/v1aplha1` API that allow the controller to carry out its functions.
 These resources include:

   -  [ClusterPodConvention](./reference/cluster-pod-convention.hbs.md)
       - `ClusterPodConvention` is a  resource type that allows the conventions author to register a webhook server with the controller using it's `spec.webhook` field.